avinashji1302/Weather_Application_Using_Realtime_API/README.md

-# Weather Applicarion - Using real time Api
+# Weather Application - Using real time Api

 introduction of project......